[robotics-worldwide] [jobs] Research Fellow in AI for Autonomous Driving @ Oxford Brookes

 16 months.
 The Fellow will be appointed at Grade 8, with a starting salary

 of £31,866 per annum, rising annually to £34,804.

 The deadline for application is January 2 2020.

 The successful candidate will lead the School’s effort towards the

-development of human-aware AI for autonomous driving.
+development of human-aware AI for autonomous driving, and will be soon

 The project concerns the design and development of novel ways for robots